ddsky/api-league-clients/javascript/docs/TextApi.md

 //headerApiKey.apiKeyPrefix = 'Token';

 let apiInstance = new ApiLeague.TextApi();
-let text = Driving carss is fun.; // String | The text to be corrected. let language = en; // String | The language of the text, one of en, de, es, fr, or it. apiInstance.correctSpelling(text, language, (error, data, response) => {
+let text = "Driving carss is fun."; // String | The text to be corrected. let language = "en"; // String | The language of the text, one of en, de, es, fr, or it. apiInstance.correctSpelling(text, language, (error, data, response) => {
   if (error) {
     console.error(error);